 Figure 11 Historic learning rate of PV modules (Ref.
-9)
+9).
+Note that average module prices increased in 2021 to around 0.21 €/Wp due to a raw material scarcity.

-The module price has decreased from 24-26 $\in$ 2015 per Wp in 1980 to about 0.29 $\in$ 2015 per Wp in 2018.
+The module price has decreased from 24-26 \in 2015 per W_p in 1980 to about 0.21 \in 2015 per W_p in 2020.
 The tendency of Figure 11 shows a strong correlation between cumulative production and price reductions.
 This tendency is projected to continue in the future.

-The typical component shares of the total investment costs are shown in Table 3.
+The typical component shares of the total investment cost for a utility scale plant are shown in Table 3.